gamesbook/protograf/docs/source/card_images.rst

    :width: 330

 ===== ======
-|ti2| This example shows Cards constructed using commands with the
+|ti2| This example shows character Cards constructed using commands with the
       following properties:

       .. code:: python